 This hydrating facial cleanser contains skin plumping polysaccharides, which help the skin absorb and retain hydration.
 The Nopal Cactus Cleanser also delivers water molecules to thirsty skin cells from naturally water-retaining nopal cactus, illustrating how cacti can survive in such dry, desolate heat.
 Locking in that extra hydration will keep skin looking supple and smooth.

 You’ll see these pale green slices on eyes and in spa water infusions for years to come, thanks to their higher than average water content of 96%.
-In addition to feeding your bodily systems concentrated hydration, cucumbers will also provide detoxifying properties and skin beneficial nutrients like biotin and Vitamins A, B1, and C making cucumber one of the best foods for clear skin.
+In addition, cucumbers will also provide detoxifying properties and skin beneficial nutrients like biotin and Vitamins A, B1, and C. They make cucumber one of the best foods for clear skin.
 Cucumber juice is a recommended source of silica, which helps keep connective tissue healthy and your complexion looking glowy and healthy.

 Hydrosols have been used in skin care for thousands of years, making them perfect candidates for organic skin care.
 The reason for their cosmetic staying power?
 Their skin hydrating, calming, and purifying properties.
-The Flower Water Toner takes a page from cucumber’s book by offering plenty of detoxifying, hydrating, and soothing ingredients, thanks to its skin quenching duo of rose and calendula flower hydrosols.
+The Flower Water Toner takes a page from cucumber’s book, thanks to its skin quenching duo of rose and calendula flower hydrosols.